Mo0nbase/nix-danbo/template/README.md

 - Runs on first boot only

 After bootstrap, **you manage the system with NixOS**:
-- Networking configuration can be overridden in `configuration.nix`
+- Networking configuration can be overridden in `danbo.nix`
 - Add users, packages, services as needed
 - Cloud-init becomes inactive after first boot